Picture7

-A point mutation in the leptin gene leads ob/ob mice to be obese (even on standard diet), glucose intolerant, and have increased insulin levels.
-Exacerbated by a HFD containing cholesterol and trans-fats (the AMLN diet), ob/ob mice more quickly develop steatohepatitis and fibrosis than wild-type counterparts fed the same diet.
+A point mutation in the leptin gene leads ob/ob mice to exhibit obesity, hyperphagia, transient hyperglycemia, glucose intolerance, and elevated plasma insulin.
+Exacerbated by a HFD to best fit the study goals, ob/ob mice more quickly develop steatohepatitis and fibrosis than wild-type counterparts fed the same diet, expediting your study timelines.
 Liver histopathology readily demonstrates the severity of the NASH phenotype.

 Model NAFLD and Metabolic Diseases

-Recreate the metabolic changes and disorders commonly found in human patients to study the causes and treatments for NAFLD and other conditions.
+Recreate the metabolic changes and disorders commonly found in human patients to study the causes and treatments for NAFLD and other clinically relevant conditions such as diabetes and obesity.

 Accelerate NASH Without a Chemical Insult

-Using a genetic model enables increased NASH phenotype development without the need for adding a chemical insult.
+Using a genetic model enables increased NAFLD phenotype development without the need for adding a chemical insult, allowing this animal model to closer mimic the human disease process.

 Want more information?